William Contreras Player Props: Brewers vs. Reds

 Reds Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Reds pitching staff ranks seventh in the league.
+- The Reds pitching staff is seventh in the league with a collective 9.1 strikeouts per nine innings.

-- The Reds' 4.96 team ERA ranks 27th across all MLB pitching staffs.
+- The Reds have a 5.04 team ERA that ranks 27th among all league pitching staffs.

-- Reds pitchers combine to rank 21st in baseball in home runs allowed (70 total, 1.2 per game).
+- Reds pitchers combine to give up 72 total home runs at a clip of 1.2 per game (to rank 21st in the league).

 © 2023 Data Skrive.
 All rights reserved.